omstuhler/semgram/README.md

 ## Installation

-Assuming you have installed `devtools`, you can install the package by running the following code.
+Assuming you have installed `devtools`, you can install the development version of the package by running the following.

 ```R
 devtools::install_github("omstuhler/semgram")